String Quintet in E major, Op. 11, No. 5 (Boccherini): Minuet

 In the beginning of the movement, the first violin plays a simple, elegant melody, while the viola and cello have eighth note pizzicato.
 The second violin, on the other hand, has quick sixteenth note slurs which contain many string crossings.
 As Elisabeth Le Guin puts it in Boccherini’s Body: An Essay in Carnal Musicology, "The second violinist has no time for galanterie; he must concentrate on keeping the constant string crossings reasonable even through the length of the bow."

 The first eight measures are shown below.

 Arrangements

 The arrangements of this quintet, especially of the minuet, are extremely numerous.
 The entire piece was arranged for a double viola quintet in the 18th century.

 Other uses

 The minuet has been used extensively in popular media including movies, television and video games, often as a backdrop or leitmotif to underscore or denote instances of gatherings or settings taking place within high society.
 For instance, it has been used in the films The Magnificent Ambersons (1942), The Time of Their Lives (1946), the British black comedy The Ladykillers (1955), in the music-box music in Two Rode Together (1961), and in the Soviet animated film Alice in Wonderland (1981).
-It was quoted by fictional rock guitarist Nigel Tufnel (portrayed by Christopher Guest) in the closing measures of the song "Heavy Duty" in the motion picture This is Spinal Tap (1984), spoofing the classical pretensions of heavy metal groups.

-The British children's television programme ZZZap! used the movement in the sketches featuring Neil Buchanan's "Smart Arty" character.

-In the late 1960s, the pioneering predecessor of Minnesota Public Radio used the opening section as the intro to its evening classical program.

-It is used by Bryan Bishop as a "drop" on the Adam Carolla podcast.

 Arrangements of the minuet are also used in the Suzuki Method.